Sovereign Cloud Germany: Digital Sovereignty for the Public Sector

 14. Most “data strategies” fail because nobody can answer: “Who profits if this works?”

 To unlock the true value of data, it must be treated as a product.
 This means clear ownership, SLAs, and version control.
 Without this product-oriented mindset, your data lake becomes a swamp.
-Insight42’s approach to building data analytics platforms is to treat every dataset as a product, with a clear lifecycle and purpose.
+Insight42’s approach to building data platforms is to treat every dataset as a product, with a clear lifecycle and purpose.

 Property Rights for the Digital Age